-In order to explore the possibility of calibrating storm water urban drainage model using gauge-based adjusted radar rainfall estimates, three different types of rainfall estimates, corresponding to the 3 verification storms described above, were used as input to the recently verified model of the Beddington catchment.
-These were: raingauge (applied through Thiessen polygons), radar (UK Met Office Nimrod), and gauge-based adjusted (or merged) radar rainfall estimates obtained with a Bayesian merging method which proved to be suitable for urban hydrological applications (see Wang et al. 2013).
+In order to explore the possibility of calibrating storm water urban drainage model using gauge-based adjusted radar rainfall estimates, four different types of rainfall estimates, corresponding to the 3 verification storms described above, were used as input to the recently verified model of the Beddington catchment.
+The rainfall inputs that were tested were: raingauge (applied through Thiessen polygons), block-kriged (BK) raingauge, radar (UK Met Office Nimrod), and gauge-based adjusted (or merged) radar rainfall estimates obtained with a Bayesian merging method which proved to be suitable for urban hydrological applications (see Wang et al. 2013).
 The simulated flow depths and flow rates were compared against the measurements from the 78 gauging sites described above.
-It is important to note that the model was not re-calibrated for each of the three rainfall inputs: given the problems reported by the modeller when verifying the model using predominantly radar rainfall estimates (as described above), it was expected that a better goodness of fit could be achieved by simply inputting merged rainfall inputs into the recently verified model of Beddington.
-The work presented herein aims at proving this hypothesis.